cdapio/cdap/cdap-docs/developers-manual/source/data-exploration/filesets.rst

 Limitations
 -----------
-There are several limitations for file exploration:
+There are several limitations for fileset exploration:

 - All explorable files must be in Avro format.
 - Your version of Hive must include the AvroSerDe.
 - Some versions of Hive may try to create a temporary staging directory at the table location when executing queries.
   If you are seeing permissions errors, try setting ``hive.exec.stagingdir`` in your Hive configuration to ``/tmp/hive-staging``.

-There are plans for adding support for additional file formats in upcoming releases.
+There are plans for adding support for additional file formats in upcoming CDAP releases.
 A ``FileSet`` has some additional limitations that the ``TimePartitionedFileSet`` does not have:

 - Hive tables created by a ``FileSet`` are not partitioned; this means all queries perform a full table scan.